1560 West Grant Road

 This house is a fine example of 19th century Tucson architecture.
 The Fish House, named after a prominent Tucson businessman, is made from adobe, which is essentially dried mud and bricks, materials that have for centuries provided excellent insulation in the either cold or extremely hot climates of the Southwest.
 As is common in this style of architecture, the ceiling is laced with saguaro cactus ribs.
 The building presently houses the Tucson Museum of Art's Western Art collection.

-The Tucson Museum has moved from exhibiting mostly American Western art, as well as Latin American art, contemporary and modern art.
-The museum shop features works by some of Arizona's most talented artists.
+Tucson Museum of Art proudly features pieces created by artists in American West and Latin American.
+Most of the pieces are also contemporary modern in nature.
+The museum also features works by some of Arizona's most talented artists.
 Children under 12 and members are admitted free of charge and it's free for all on the first Sunday of the month.
-If art is what intrigues you, this place is a must-visit.
+If art is what intrigues you, especially that of a local variety, then this place is a must-visit.

 This courthouse, designed in 1928 in Spanish Colonial style, is a nice architectural homage to Tucson's Spanish-Mexican past.
 If you are downtown, take your time to stroll around and view the building from all sides.
 Explore the courtyard and its arcade, created by arches and columns, or sit by the cool water of the fountain.
 The best part of the complex is actually its glittering tiled dome in vaguely Moorish style.
 Finally, walk upstairs (security check required) to see the only remaining piece of the original Presidio walls displayed there.
 Access is free during office hours.